 1. Why does my dog constantly lick the carpet?

 Dogs may lick the carpet due to stress, boredom, or health issues.
 It could be a self-soothing behavior or a sign of tummy troubles.
 If your pooch won’t stop, it’s best to check with your vet.
+For example, pomeranians behavior issues may contribute to excessive licking, as they are known for being high-strung and anxious dogs.
+Additionally, behavioral training and providing mental and physical stimulation through interactive toys and regular exercise can help redirect this behavior.
+It’s important to address the underlying cause and provide the necessary support to help your dog stop licking the carpet.

 2. Is floor licking normal for dogs?